Echateauneu/appcontrol-documentation/docs/en/Getting Started/map.md

 In AppControl, applications (also called maps) are described using an XML file.
 For AppControl, an aplication is a hierarchy of components.

-This file contains mainly the following informations:
+This file mainly contains the following informations:

-- **Component elements** described by a check command (mandatory), a start command (optional), a stop command (optional), a list of customs commands (optional)
+- **Component elements** described by a check command (mandatory), a start command (optional), a stop command (optional) and a list of customs commands (optional)
 - List of agents used to execute commands described above
 - Identity elements to run the following components for specific users
-- Scheduling elements to scedule start/stop commands
+- Scheduling elements to schedule start/stop commands

 A minimalist AppControl <em>Hello World</em> ARTEFACT: